depechec0de/themiscyra/examples/P/ViewstampedReplication/README.md

-# 2PC in the P language
+# Viewstamped Replication in the P language

 ## To compile